MercierCorentin/shotgun/README.md

 Don't hesitate to contact me to improve the code or if you need help with the configuration/integration.

+## Explanations
+### Before and during the shotgun
+The index shows a countdown.
+When it comes to THE shotgun (based on server time), the page refresh itself and he can enter his login in the field.

+Then, if his login isn't already in the database, the shotgun ends.

+Before the shotgun, the user can't put his login into database.
+If he tries, he is redirected to index.

+### After the shotgun
+PHP scripts to send emails are comming soon ;)

 ## Installation and configuration

 ### Code